neuron-fund/docs/tokenomics/security.md

 ### Techrate **Audit**

-An audit of the full suite of Neuron Capital smart contracts by Techrate had started on October 3, 2020.
+An audit of the full suite of Neuron Capital smart contracts by Techrate had started on July 23, 2021.

 To date, the following scope of Neuron's function-critical smart contracts were reviewed: